JoseDiazCodes/demoDayProject/README.md

 - **What It Does**: Delivers in-depth insights into each student's progress and areas of mastery.
 - **The Benefit**: Equips students with the knowledge of where they excel and where they need to focus, fostering a sense of accountability and direction in their studies.

 ---

+## Custom GPT Integration

+> **Objective**: Implement a custom GPT model using the Assistant API, trained on the "Learning How to Learn" methodology.
+This model will generate spaced repetition questions from student-provided excerpts, revolutionizing the way students study.

+- **Implementation Plan**:

+  1. **API Integration**: Seamlessly integrate the Assistant API to leverage a custom GPT model.
+  2. **Data Preparation**: Compile a dataset focusing on learning techniques and comprehension skills.
+  3. **Model Training**: Train the custom GPT model on the prepared dataset to specialize in generating educational content.
+  4. **Excerpt Processing**: Develop a system where students can input their study material, which is then processed by the custom GPT model.
+  5. **Question Generation**: Use the trained model to create spaced repetition questions based on the key concepts and ideas in the student-provided excerpts.
+  6. **Continuous Learning**: Implement feedback loops to continuously improve the question generation algorithm based on user interactions and success rates.

+- **The Benefit**: This feature will enable KnowledgeNinja to offer highly personalized and effective study tools, making the learning process more interactive and engaging for students.

+---